samuelpmishLLNL/samuelpmishLLNL.github.io/_rocket_league/car_ball_interaction.md

 layout: page
 title: "Ball Simulation: Bouncing Off Cars"
 image: hit_impulse.jpg
+description: If you want to know how to hit a ball at a specific target
+             then you have to understand precisely how collisions between a car and the ball work.
 ---

 This post aims to describe an accurate model of